atreyav/Atreya-Verma-Writes/README.md

-## Atreya Verma is a reporter currently earning his degree in industrial engineering at Purdue University.
+## Atreya Verma is a freelance reporter based out of Chicago and a graduate of Purdue University.
 He has written for the Arizona Republic, Associated Press and the Purdue Exponent.

 ```
 Please email atreyav@gmail.com for a copy of Atreya's resume.